-- In alliance with the City of Seattle’s Race and Social Justice Initiative, we are leading with race in order to address the historical and structural oppression faced by people of color in the arts; this model will allow us to develop the tools needed to begin dismantling structural oppression as it is experienced across the matrix of identities* represented in our community.
+- In alliance with the City of Seattle’s Race and Social Justice Initiative, PNB commits to leading with race in order to address the historical and structural oppression faced by people of color in the arts.

-- Utilizing the Equity, Diversity, and Inclusion Committee to integrate anti-racist work throughout all facets of the organization.
+- PNB commits to utilizing its Inclusion, Diversity, Equity and Accessibility (I.D.E.A.)
+Committee to promote inclusivity and equitable practices throughout all facets of the organization.

-- Reassessing our hiring practices and internal policies using a racial equity lens with the ultimate goal of including more POC across all departments and leadership levels, including the Board of Trustees and Advisory Council.
+- PNB commits to continually assessing our hiring practices and internal policies using a racial equity lens with the ultimate goal of attracting more diverse individuals to the organization and integrating more diverse perspectives across all departments and leadership levels, including the Board of Trustees and Advisory Council.

-- Ensuring our artistic output is reflective of our community and our goals surrounding equity, diversity, and inclusion.
+- PNB commits to ensuring our artistic output is reflective of our community and our goals surrounding our I.D.E.A. work.

-- Ensuring collaborators, partners, independent contractors, and financial investment practices align with PNB’s core principles around equity, diversity, and inclusion.
+- PNB commits to selecting collaborators, partners, independent contractors, and financial investors whose practices align with PNB’s core principles around Inclusion, Diversity, Equity, and Accessibility.

 *Matrix of identities (including but not limited to): race, national origin, citizenship status, religion, gender, sexual orientation, ability, age, socioeconomic status, etc.